junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Purgatory is the monster hunting ground, and stay put means food.

 But Dean stays around there anyway.
 If the monsters come, he kills them.
 If the door opens again, he goes home.
-The logic simplifies to the simplest, Dean distantly wonders if his brain would degenerate for lack of use, but soon pushes it aside.
+The logic simplifies to the simplest, Dean distantly wonders if his brain would degenerate for lack of use, but soon he pushes that aside as well.

 Leviathans still emerge once in a while, dropping in here and again like a recurring termite problem in an old house, though not as many as when Cas was here.
-Their faces shift between human vessel and the teethy face, decapitation is still the best solution Dean can manage.
+Their faces shift between human appearance and the teethy face, decapitation is still the best solution Dean can manage.
 Not like there is any research book or anything else in the Purgatory he can use anyway.

 He would have lost the concept of time entirely if it's not for his watch still ticking and running.
-But he doesn't know if it's a good thing or bad thing.
+But he doesn't know if it's a good thing or bad.
 Watching the fingers tick one second, then another second, slowly crawling forward, Dean thinks going lunatic is just a matter of time if he can't figure something out soon.

 And he can't figure anything out.

-The air never stirs in a way like when a portal opens, there is not lightened up exit, no jail visitor or bail release.
+The air never stirs in a way like when a portal is opening, there is not lightened up exit, no jail visitor or bail release.

 Sometimes, Dean even considers not killing some monsters on his way, keeping one as a pet or something, to at least have something to look at and talk to, however ugly they are.
 He understands why Robinson Crusoe keeps Friday on that island now.

 And then, in the day that he loses count of which day, he is attacked by a dozen vampires in the same time.
 Sarcastically, he knows them all.
 From that nasty nest that started all this and sent him here.

-He fights and kills and struggles and swings, taking down as many as he can but a small part of his brain already knows how this will play out, that piece of mind floats above him, viewing the scene unfold like a Deja Vu or a rewatched movie.
+He fights and kills and struggles and swings, taking down as many as he can but a small part of his brain already knows how this will play out.
+That piece of mind floats above him, viewing the scene unfold like a Deja Vu or a rewatched movie.

 "I killed you once, don't mind do that again."
 The big boss vamp grins at him, showing the ugly fangs, knocking him down.
 Dean loses grip on the blade, pinned to the ground, all too similar to the first time.

 Where does the monsters go after they die in the Purgatory?
 It's not the first time he wonders this, but this time he might actually go check it out himself.

 And then, that vamp loses its head.
 Its body freezes, its hold on his throat loosens, and it falls frigidly down, not moving an inch anymore.
-Not attached with a head.

 Dean looks up.